 Top of the head and the thorax (except tegulae and hind edges of pronotum) entirely black.
-The first tergite is also black.
+Athalia bicolor has the first tergite also black.
 Only the hind legs have black rings on the apices of the tibiae and tarsi, the other legs being entirely yellow.

 Larvae are unknown but thought to be associated with buttercups.